WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/ARIA Toggles, Checkboxes, Links, and Buttons/ReadMe.txt

 2. Title : Specifies a textual label for screen reader users.
 This must match the text contained within the aria-label attribute.
 (Both the Title and aria-label attributes are required to correct differing screen reader feedback when tabbing versus arrowing down the page using JAWS.)
 3. To add a tooltip for sighted mouse users, use both the Alt and Title attributes.
 The text for both must match the text contained within the aria-label attribute, so that all three are the same.
-4. role="button" must be added for toggles, or role="checkbox" must be added for checkboxes.
+4. role="button" must be added for toggle buttons, role="checkbox" must be added for checkboxes, or role="switch" must be added for switches.
 5. A unique ID must be added for proper event binding.

 Examples: